PolymeshAssociation/polymesh-tools/docs/operator/README.md

   * **Port 443 egress (HTTPS)** (optional but recommended): Used to send basic telemetry to Polymath servers.
 * Operator nodes:
-  * **Libp2p ingress/egress**: Operator nodes should be able to send and receive p2p events from WAN or a trustedset of other nodes that do have WAN connectivity.
+  * **Libp2p ingress/egress**: Operator nodes should be able to send and receive p2p events from WAN or a trusted set of other nodes that do have WAN connectivity.

 ## High Availability